fsoubes/FilterRank/rank_filters.md

 When comparing those results,it seems that there's not much significant differences between the two different plugins.

-## Benchmark Results
+## Benchmarks Results

-The benchmark used here are based on two separated things, the execution speed and the memory usage.
-We also analyze the difference bewteen the inter-groups and intra-groups on the Lena image ( rbg or 8 bit), 512x512.
+The benchmarks used here are based on two separated things, the execution speed and the memory usage.
+We also analyze the difference between the inter-groups and intra-groups on the Lena image ( rbg or 8 bit), 512x512.

-The results of the benchmark speed's execution on the image 8 bit and RGB are presented on the Fig. 11 on four boxplots.
-On the top left we can see that the median filter has still the highest time exexcution mean of 32.16 ms. The maximum and minimun filter functions have respectivly a time's execution of 17.65 and 17.63 ms. At last the variance filter function does 16.18 ms.
+The results of the benchmark speed execution on the image 8 bit and RGB are presented on the Fig. 11 on four boxplots.
+On the top left we can see that the median filter has still the highest time exexcution mean of 32.16 ms. The maximum and minimun filter functions have respectivly a time execution of 17.65 and 17.63 ms. At last the variance filter function does 16.18 ms.

-On the bot-left boxplot, the same four filter functions have been studied this time with an RGB image.We can see that the median filter is a slowest compared to the others with a mean of 73.37 ms. The variance filter is the second slowest with an execution time mean of 52.28 ms. This can be epxlained because the median and variance filter algorithms are the most complex one.
-The  minimum and maximun filter functions are likely the same with 26.31 and 24.78 ms. Those are the two functions with the less complexity and the algorithms are likely the same this is why there is almost no difference of time's execution between those functions ( less than 2 ms).
-We can see the same pattern bewteen the RGB image and 8 bit image except for the variance filter function algorithm, indeed it's seems an extreme data compromised the mean of the variance function execution time.In general we see an increase of the execution time from 8 bit to RGB image.
-The comparison between the Fast filter functions and the Rank filter functions are interesting, indeed the fast filer functions take less time than the rank filter for each functions ( median,min,max), the variance function wasn't available so we cannot compare this last one.
+On the bottom left boxplot, the same four filter functions have been studied this time with an RGB image.
+We can see that the median filter is slowest compared to the others with a mean of 73.37 ms. The variance filter is the second slowest with a mean execution time  of 52.28 ms. This can be epxlained because the median and variance filter algorithms are the most complex ones.
+The  minimum and maximun filter functions are almost the same with 26.31 and 24.78 ms. Those are the two functions with the less complexity and the algorithms are almost the same this is why there is almost no difference of time execution between those functions ( less than 2 ms).
+We can see the same pattern between the RGB image and 8 bit image except for the variance filter function algorithm, indeed it seems an extreme data point compromised the mean of the variance function execution time.In general we see an increase of the execution time from 8 bit to RGB image.
+The comparison between the Fast filter functions and the Rank filter functions are interesting, indeed the Fast filter functions take less time than the Rank filter for each functions ( median,min,max), the variance function wasn't available so we cannot compare this last one.
 The same pattern is present for the Fast filter functions with an execution time from 8 bit to RBG image.
-We conclude that the Fast filter functions algotithms are more efficient in term of speed's execution than the Rank filter functions.
+We conclude that the Fast filter functions algotithms are more efficient in term of speed execution than the Rank filter functions.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/boxplotresultsspedtime.png)